-To spend time with the Lord, be still, and let my heart refocusÂ before I meet another busy day.
+To spend time with the Lord, be still, and let my heart refocus before I meet another busy day.

 Life hasn’t afforded much quiet lately, so here I go again- meeting the day before the clock on my cell phone reads 5 a.m.

 (And, yes, I have to take naps when I beat the sun up… just so you know.)

 The house is chilly as I make my way downstairs, so I grab a favorite afghan out of the linen closet and head to the living room.
 Normally, I would start a pot of coffee or tea, but I’m too tired this morning.

 I’ve been hungry for some time alone with the Lord.
 The noise of life has been so loud lately that my soul feels deaf and weary…

-I grab my Bible, a copy of Heartfelt Discipline by Clay Clarkson, and my cell phone. Â I cuddle up withÂ my Â blanket in a corner of our love seat, turn on my “Cannon in D” Pandora station via my phone app, and immediately feel a little of the pressure and stress of the past few days slip out of my soul.
+I cuddle up with my blanket in a corner of our sofa, turn on my “Cannon in D” Pandora station via my phone app, and immediately feel a little of the pressure and stress of the past few days slip out of my soul.

 Proverbs chapter ten and the soothing strands of my classical music bath my mind in peace.